 This spinach stuffed salmon is a healthy recipe that's easy to make on a weeknight.

 It's full of flavor and always a family favorite.
-Baked salmon always has a rich flavor, but the addition of the feta, onions, and spinach make this extra special.
+Baked salmon always has a rich flavor, but the addition of feta, onions, and spinach makes this extra special.

-If you’re looking for other healthy seafood recipes - check out our healthy salmon recipes, pescetarian recipes, or our poached sea bass recipe.
+If you love seafood recipes, check out our healthy salmon recipes, pescetarian recipes, or our poached sea bass recipe.

 How to Choose the Best Salmon